ufjschool/ob-s14/drafts/second/burlesque.md

 Derived from an Italian word meaning joke or mockery, burlesque appeared in Victorian Europe as parodies of well-known plays and operas performed by scantily-clad women.
 American burlesque became popular in the early 20th century, combining elements of Victorian burlesque, minstrel shows and musical halls, eventually evolving to focus mainly on female strip tease.
 After experiencing a decline in popularity by the 1970s, a new generation inspired by the glamour and spectacle of the past have revived it in the last 20 years as a liberating form of self-expression for a mainly female audience.

-“None of us are doing this for anyone else,” said one Mischievous Madam who goes by Della Darling.
+“None of us are doing this for anyone else,” said one Mischievous Madam, who goes by Della Darling.
 "I feel like I can do anything.
 You’re totally vulnerable onstage, but you’re also controlling what happens”

-The concept of the act is at the discetion of the performer and can be anything she wants, from dance-focused to scary or funny.
-The only blond in the troop, Jenny Castle is one Mischievous Madam who prefers acts that have comedic elements or shock value, like when she shot sparks off her metal panties during March's rock-themed show or danced in character as the grandfather of one of the other performers in the troop's one-year-anniversary show on April 12.
+The concept of the act is at the discretion of the performer and can be anything she wants, from dance-focused to scary or funny.
+The only blond in the troupe, Jenny Castle is another Mischievous Madam who prefers acts that have comedic elements or shock value, like when she shot sparks off her metal panties during March's rock-themed show or danced in character as the grandfather of one of the other performers in the troupe's one-year-anniversary show on April 12.

 "I used to always think I needed to be so good, but now I realize I really enjoy being funny.
 I’ve gotten into clowning and comedy, and I realized I enjoy that more and have a talent for that," Castle said.
 "We all do something different."